Long menstrual cycle: why does it last longer?

 What are the effects of a long menstrual cycle on the body?

-A long menstrual cycle can have different impacts on your body.
+A long menstrual cycle can have a number of different effects on your body.

 It's possible for a cycle to last a long time without being irregular.
 Your cycles can sometimes be long, sometimes shorter.
-Irregular cycles are those that vary in length from month to month l.
-When you have irregular cycles, it's more difficult to know when you're ovulating, and consequently to have periods irregular.
+Irregular cycles are those that vary in length from month to month.
+When you have irregular cycles, it's more difficult to know when you're ovulating, and therefore to have irregular periods.

 Impact on fertility

-Long cycles have an impact on fertility.
+Long cycles do have an impact on fertility.
 When you have long cycles, you ovulate less often.
-So it can sbe statistically more difficult for some women to conceive a child.
-But some studies show that women with long cycles may ovulate less often, but their oocytes are of better quality.
+So, statistically, it can be more difficult for some women to conceive a child.
+But some studies show that women with long cycles ovulate less often, but have better quality oocytes.
 So fertility rates are not lower in women with longer menstrual cycles.

-Sometimes, long cycles are also naturally like this: it's by carrying out various tests that your healthcare professional will be able to tell whether your cycle problems stem from a pathological or natural cause.
+Sometimes, long cycles are also naturally like this: it's by carrying out various tests that your health professional will be able to find out whether your cycle problems stem from a pathological or natural cause.

 Is it possible to have a 45-day menstrual cycle?

-Some women may have a 45-day cycle.
+Some women can have a 45-day cycle.
 The follicular phase will then be longer than average.

-Is it possible to have a 60-day menstrual cycle?
+Is it possible to have a long menstrual cycle of 60 days?

-Some women may have a 60-day menstrual cycle.
-However, the luteal phase is always 14 days, and only ovulation is delayed in this case.
+It is possible for some women to have a 60-day menstrual cycle.
+The luteal phase always lasts 14 days, but ovulation is delayed in this case.

 Is it serious to have a long menstrual cycle?

-The cause of a long menstrual cycle can only be determined by examination with a medical professional: the causes may be pathological, such as hormonal imbalance, PCOS, or psychological.
+The cause of a long menstrual cycle can only be determined by an examination with a health professional: the causes may be pathological, such as hormonal imbalance, PCOS, or psychological.
 But a cycle can also be long naturally, without any pathological causes.